akinselureabiola/IT-Support-Infrastructure-Lab-Portfolio/README.md

 # IT Support Infrastructure Lab Portfolio

+> 🚀 Hands-on portfolio showcasing real-world IT support, system administration, and infrastructure automation skills.

 ## Overview

 This repository contains hands-on labs simulating real-world enterprise IT support and infrastructure administration scenarios.

 The lab environment replicates a small corporate network built with Windows Server, Active Directory, Linux servers, and Microsoft 365 services.

-Each project demonstrates structured troubleshooting, system administration, and incident management processes commonly used by enterprise IT support teams.
+Each project demonstrates structured troubleshooting, system administration, automation using Group Policy, and identity & access management practices commonly used in enterprise IT environments.

 ---